ThrishithaRajKanugu/Object-Detection-for-Autonomous-vehicles/README.md

 ***Data Set: BDD100K***

 The BDD100K dataset is a comprehensive and diverse collection of images specifically designed for object detection tasks in autonomous vehicles.
 It contains 136,041 images, covering a wide range of elements commonly found on roadways.
-These images include cars, pedestrians, traffic lights, footpaths, human activity, commercial establishments, architectural structures, water features, urban furniture, bridges, and signboards.
+These images include cars, pedestrians, traffic lights, footpaths, human activity, commercial establishments, architectural structures, bridges, and signboards.

 The dataset is organized into three main folders: "bdd100k", "bdd100k_labels_release", and "bdd100k_seg".
 The "bdd100k" folder contains the images, divided into "10k" and "100k" directories within the "images" subfolder.
 These directories are further subdivided into "Test", "Train", and "Val" categories, ensuring a well-organized and meticulous segregation of data for training, validation, and testing purposes.